-In 1916 Wayside was approved for a new brick one-story school that included a basement and modern facilities.
-The space was used for community events, suppers, reunions, weddings, etc and continued...
+In 1916 Wayside was approved for a new brick one-story school with a basement and modern facilities.
+The space was used for community events, suppers, reunions, weddings, etc and continued to host...

 The Big John School also known as Lower Big John School (there was also an Upper Big John) is one of the greatest examples I have ever seen of existing small schoolhouses in the Midwest.
 Located in...